mlp6/Medical-Software-Design/Lectures/databases/sentinel-server-assignment.md

 # Heart Rate Sentinel Server
 This assignment will have you build a simple centralized heart rate sentinel server.
 This server will be built to receive POST requests from mock patient heart rate monitors that contain patient heart rate information over time.
 If a patient exhibits a tachycardic heart rate, the physician should receive an email warning them.
+So if a new heart rate is received for a patient that is tachycardic, the email should be sent out at that time.
 This calculation should be based on age (more info [here](https://en.wikipedia.org/wiki/Tachycardia)).
 This can be sent using the free [Sendgrid API](https://sendgrid.com/) (there is also a [Sendgrid python package](https://github.com/sendgrid/sendgrid-python) that wraps the API).

 Name your repository: `heart_rate_sentinel_server`.
 Note: for this assignment, you do not have to use a database.
 You can choose to store patient information using in memory data structures like python lists and dictionaries.